Gochh

 Gochh is a village and part of union council Achh, Kharian Tehsil Gujrat District in the Punjab province Pakistan.
 Achh is located near a road which links to the major highway between Barnala and Kotla Arab Ali Khan, in Punjab.
 The village is named after Baba Guchha, the founder.
+Sirbaji is from Gochh cyamon.

 Demographics

 The population of Gochh, according to 2017 census, was 2,905.